Luann by Greg Evans and Karen Evans for September 18, 2016

 34. Wall e

-Steelburner Premium Member about 8 years ago
+Steelburner Premium Member over 8 years ago

 A couple we know both hated their last names, so they combined the good parts of their last names and came up with a new one that they both took.
 Her last name was unpronounceable to someone not raised in a French culture, and his was just odd-sounding.
 Combined, it is easy to say and sounds classy, too.